Can We Talk?

 Most people know Joan from her stand-up or TV career, or from the documentary Joan Rivers: A Piece of Work.
 I’m lucky enough to know her from her family.
 Over the years I’ve become friends with her daughter Melissa (whose son Cooper is quite possibly the best company anyone could ever ask for, seriously) and always love hanging out with Caroline and her husband, Michael.
 I also look forward to the motley crew of orphans Joan assembles at her 35–40-seat table each year.

 There are the regulars: her writer, Larry Amoros; publicist Scott Currie; writer Nancy Collins; neighbors Cynthia and Fred Maltese; and gossip grande dame Aileen Mehle.
-(Here’s a hint: always try and score a seat next to Aileen.
+(Here’s a hint: always try to score a seat next to Aileen.
 The woman knows everyone and everything.)
-And there are the people who make appearances every other year, like Blaine Trump, Amir and Tas Dossal, who work for the U.N., or the occasional Broadway actress or singer.
+And there are the people who make appearances every other year, like Blaine Trump, Amir and Tas Dossal, who work for the UN, or the occasional Broadway actress or singer.

 It’s always interesting, and this year was no different.
 After crowdsourcing what to wear on Twitter (I chose a red dress), I showed up at Joan’s Upper East Side enclave only to be faced with a reality crew—Joan and Melissa were shooting this year’s feast as part of their WE TV show Joan Knows Best—that was crowding the Versailles-themed living room and dining room.